troZee/remove-feature-from-bundle/README.md

 By integrating Terser with Metro, React Native optimizes the bundle for size and performance.

+Dead code eliminations is being done by default in the react native app.
+In the context of the Babel preset for React Native, dead code elimination isn't explicitly mentioned in the plugins list.

 ## Leveraging Environment Variables

 Environment variables, particularly `process.env`, dictate the build type (development or production).
 This distinction allows for tailored optimizations: